A prenatal screening, which looks at DNA from your baby’s placenta through a sample of your surrogate’s blood.

 This test is used to identify whether she’s at an increased risk of giving birth to a child with a genetic disorder.
 However, NIPT cannot definitively determine whether your baby has a chromosomal disorder, only the likelihood of having a certain condition.

-ven through a NIPT test can’t tell for sure whether your baby has a genetic abnormality, it’s highly accurate.
+While an NIPT test can’t tell for sure whether your baby has a genetic abnormality, it’s highly accurate.
 It’s 97 to 99 percent accurate for detecting the following common conditions:

 - Down Syndrome